DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/intro-ect-video-introduction.md

-  Luckily, what cognitive science has taught is that there are some well-evidenced techniques which you can use to prevent pupils’ working memory becoming overloaded such as:
+  Luckily, what cognitive science has taught is that there are some well-evidenced techniques which you can use to prevent pupils' working memory becoming overloaded such as:

 - Introducing new content in small, manageable steps.